Medina Valley Ranch South – Castroville, TX 78016 – Medina County

-Description: The Pachanga Ranch is a rare find only 45 minutes from downtown San Antonio.
+Description: The Medina Valley Ranch South is a rare find only 45 minutes from downtown San Antonio.
 It is a property composed of rolling hills, South Texas brush, and large oak trees with a significant amount of topographical relief.
 The secluded ranch is completely high fenced and accessed by a well-maintained county road.
 The whitetail herd and water system are also highlights of the property.

 Water: There is one electric water wells on the property.
 Water is at 130+/- feet, and pumps 12-15 gallons per minute.
 A Poly Line is run from the well underground to a nearby pond.
 The pond not only can be filled by the well, but also catches and holds a significant amount of runoff water.